yuanyan/sublime-mod/README.md

 ## build-on-save

-The build-on-save feature was added in v1.1.
 To enable  `build-on-save`, you first have to save your project in Sublime Text by going to `Project > Save Project As`.
 Then go to your project folder and  `settings` line from the example below to your `myProject.sublime-project` file.

 > For each project that you want to take advantage of this feature, you will have to modify the the `.sublime-project` file.